julianeon/useful-bash-scripts/README.md

 ## vimclipboard.sh

-This script uses the argument given as a filename, and copies the contents of the clipboard to that filename.
+This script uses the argument given as a filename, copies the contents of the clipboard to that filename, and then opens it in vim.

 Run it like this: